Downtown Livability

 Fraser Health Authority is currently providing a number of outreach services.
 City staff and the New Westminster Police Department are currently working in conjunction with Fraser Health Authority to ensure those who require such services receive the necessary referrals.

-Additional resources are also available in order to connect the unsheltered with available resources within the community, including a resource guide and a food resources calendar.
+Information is available to connect the unsheltered with available resources within the community, including a resource guide and a food resources calendar.

 Please click here to access the most recent plans developed by the New Westminster Police Department.